The Muppets (2011 film): Response from Frank Oz

-Prior to the film's release, some vetern Muppet performers were reportedly critical about the film's portrayal of the characters.
+Prior to the film's release, some veteran Muppet performers were reportedly critical about the film's portrayal of the characters.
 Retired Muppet performer Frank Oz initially disapproved of the script and thought that the early version was disrespectful toward the characters.

 After the film's release, Oz clarified his earlier statements:

 I thought the film was really sweet and fun, a little too safe, a little retro.
 I prefer more cutting edge in the Muppets.
 But the main thing is everybody got back to appreciating The Muppets...it brought people back to The Muppets.
 Although they never really left, it's always been a kind of subculture, it's always been there in our popular culture a little bit.
 So I'm happy that people are happy.

 Accolades

 Bret McKenzie won an Academy Award for the song "Man or Muppet", beating out "Real in Rio" from Rio.
 "Life's a Happy Song" and "Pictures in my Head" were also included in the Academy's shortlist for Best Original Song.
 Although it was the fourth Muppet film to receive an Oscar nomination, this was the first time a Muppet film had won an Academy Award.
 It was the first Muppet film nominated for Best Original Song since 1981's The Great Muppet Caper and the first time a Muppet film in general had been nominated for any kind of Academy Award since 1984's The Muppets Take Manhattan.